nrlquaker/winbox-mac/README.md

 <p align="center">
   <img src="icon.png" width="200">
 </p>
 winbox-mac is [MikroTik](https://mikrotik.com) Winbox bundled into macOS app with [Wine](https://www.winehq.org).
 Wine was cleaned up of 32-bit files.
 Icon is provided by [Lucas di Lucca](https://github.com/luccaccine).
+This is not official [MikroTik](https://mikrotik.com) build and is not related to Mikrotik in any way.

 ![winbox-mac screenshot](screenshot.png)